Basecamp Project Management – Why this is a good tool for Project Management

 Basecamp 2 has a more aesthetically pleasing interface that leverages flat design (no drop shadows on design elements, for example) and better use of color for a better user experience.
 Maintaining many of the features of Basecamp Classic, Basecamp 2 added new functionality like Everything, a tool that breaks up all activity in the system by categories, making it easier for users to find information.

 Another feature called Progress provides a highly structured chronological history of activity.
 And one of the biggest advances in Basecamp 2 is the introduction of the ability to create third-party integrations to systems like Toggl, Zapier, Zoho, and Automate.io.
+At AZENCE, we’ve integrated Toggl to our Basecamp so we can track hours our contractors spend per project.

 With Basecamp 3, the company placed an emphasis on collaboration.
 For example, Pings are instant messages that can be used to get fast answers to important questions.
 A feature called Hey! is a catch-all messaging inbox, and Campfires are group chats.
 The company also added a new, “lighter” calendar function called Schedules while allowing for integrations to connect the system with more feature-rich calendars if needed.
 Basecamp 3 also allows to-do items to be assigned to multiple users, which can be very helpful.